Martin B-26 Marauder: France

 Following Operation Torch, (the Allied invasion of North Africa), the Free French Air Force re-equipped three squadrons with Marauders for medium-bombing operations in Italy and the Allied invasion of southern France.
 These B-26s replaced Lioré et Olivier LeO 451s and Douglas DB-7s.
 Toward the end of the war, seven of the nine French Groupes de Bombardement used the Marauder, taking part in 270 missions with 4,884 aircraft sorties in combat.
 Free French B-26 groups were disbanded in June 1945.
 Replaced in squadron service by 1947, two lingered on as testbeds for the Snecma Atar jet engine, one of these remaining in use until 1958.

 Corporate operations

-In the immediate post-war years, a small number of Marauders were converted as high-speed executive transports, accommodating up to fifteen passengers.
+In the immediate postwar years, a few Marauders were converted as high-speed executive transports, accommodating up to 15 passengers.
 The specifications of the individual conversions differed considerably.
 The example shown in the image was completed in 1948 and had streamlined nose and tail fairings and windows inserted in the rear fuselage.
 It served United Airlines before being sold to Mexico.
-It was purchased by the Confederate Air Force and restored to wartime markings for air display purposes before being lost in a fatal crash in 1995.
+It was purchased by the Confederate Air Force and restored to wartime markings for air-display purposes before being lost in a fatal crash in 1995.